electron/electron/docs/api/web-contents.md

 * `arg` (optional)

 Send an asynchronous message to renderer process via `channel`, you can also send arbitrary arguments.
-Arguments will be serialized (json) and hence no functions or prototype chain will be included.
-The renderer process can handle the message by listening to the `channel` event with the `ipcRenderer` module.
+Arguments will be serialized in JSON internally and hence no functions or prototype chain will be included.

+The renderer process can handle the message by listening to `channel` with the `ipcRenderer` module.

 An example of sending messages from the main process to the renderer process: